Popstar: Never Stop Never Stopping: Plot

+Conner's feelings of betrayal by Harry, Seal (now married to Ashley), and a Yelp review on PartyWolves.com spark him to test the loyalty of Owen and his yes men by making them pancakes mixed with dog feces.
+Owen, offended that Conner considered him among his "lackeys", leaves the crew.
+After this, and the death of his beloved pet turtle Maximus, Conner sinks into a depression, becomes increasingly erratic, and fights Martin Sheen.

+Conner moves back to Sacramento, living in his mother's house while she is touring with Fall Out Boy.
+He begins drinking heavily, starts selling childish horse drawings online, and develops a passion for dressage.
+Checking up on Conner, Paula forces Conner to leave the house and takes him to a club where Owen is performing a DJ set of his own.
+Under the cloak of the music and a shoddy disguise, Conner comes to realize how poorly he has conducted himself in recent months.

-The remainder of the tour is canceled, and Owen decides to leave the team when Conner tests Owen and the entourage's loyalty by making them pancakes mixed with dog feces.
-After his beloved pet turtle Maximus dies, Conner sinks into a depression and moves back into his mother's house.
-He begins drinking heavily and starts selling crude horse drawings online.
-Paula forces Conner to leave the house and takes him to a club featuring Owen.
-Conner and Owen reconcile and decide to finally make amends with Lawrence.
-Conner gives Lawrence his Poppy, apologizes, and acknowledges his contributions.
-As the three get high and collaborate in Lawrence's studio, Conner receives news from Paula that a six-minute slot has opened for Conner to perform at the Poppy Music Awards due to Taylor Swift being arrested for murder.
-With encouragement from his friends, he decides to reunite the Style Boyz.
+Owen's production skills but lack of singing ability in the set cause Conner and Owen to realize how much they need each other.
+They reconcile and decide to finally make amends with Lawrence.
+In Colorado, Conner apologizes to Lawrence, finally acknowledges that Lawrence wrote the Catchphrase verse, and gives him the Poppy music award he won for the song.
+It is revealed that Lawrence grows marijuana on his farm, and as the three get high and collaborate in Lawrence's studio, Conner receives news from Paula that a six-minute slot has opened for Conner to perform at the Poppys due to Taylor Swift being arrested for murder.
+With encouragement from Owen and Lawrence, he decides to both reunite the Style Boyz and continue his work as Conner4Real.

-At the Poppys, Hunter and Mariah Carey argue on stage, and Harry quits as Hunter's manager after being insulted by him.
+At the Poppys, Hunter is contractually obligated to promote Aquaspin while presenting an award, prompting an argument with Mariah Carey.
+Harry orders him to find himself a new manager after Hunter insults him backstage.
 Conner reconciles with Harry and later finds out that the six-minute slot has been shortened to three, forcing him to perform either a Conner4Real song or a Style Boyz song.
 Conner decides to perform the Style Boyz's new song "Incredible Thoughts" featuring Michael Bolton.

-Conner reflects on his lessons and the value of holding onto relationships after reaching stardom.
-He introduces a new baby turtle named Maximus II before a wolf from the disastrous proposal attacks him.
+As Hunter leaves in defeat, Conner reflects on the lessons he learned and the value of holding onto relationships after reaching stardom interspersed with such musings as if Lawrence knew a crew member at the Poppys who kissed him; and why Deborah, an Aquaspin employee who he had met with previously, was backstage.
+Conner introduces a new baby turtle named Maximus II before one of the Party Wolves attacks him.

+During the credits, reporters from CMZ talk about the Style Boyz getting back together.